What are Duties and Taxes?

 -

-To ensure the DHL courier can deliver your goods in shortest possible time after entering the UK, DHL pays the any duties and taxes that are due on the goods to HMRC on your behalf.
-DHL will apply an Advance Payment or Disbursement charge for this service.
+To ensure the DHL courier can deliver your goods in shortest possible time after entering your country or customs union, DHL pays the customs authority on your behalf for any duties and taxes that are due on the goods (and charges you).

 -